Created logfiles are read-only for either command line user or web user

 I think this should be covered in the documentation where CLI requests are explained.
 In my opinion there are not most cases where that happens.
 Often CLI's are used at root and if it is another user it is often the one who uploads the distribution and runs the script.

-Updated by Tim Eilers about 12 years ago
+Updated by Tim Eilers over 12 years ago

 - File patch3513_distribution.diff patch3513_distribution.diff added